hartsfi/hartsfi/README.md

 - 👀 I’m interested in SQL, Python, expanding my knowledge base regarding most languages.
 - 🌱 I’m currently learning Python, C++, MatLab, and SQL.
 - 💞️ I’m looking to collaborate on any projects.
 I'm looking to expand my experiences and learn.
-- 📫 How to reach me: You can reach me at the email- hartsfande@gmail.com
+- 📫 How to reach me: You can reach me at the email- hartsfea@mail.uc.edu
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I have over 10 pets at my house!